-# Shows up at the ski race with his men, who are being dispatched to take out Granny.
+# Presumably takes the tram fully up and shows up at the ski race with his men, who are being dispatched to take out Granny.

 * How does it end up that Red follows Boingo to the tramway terminal when she isn't at the cottage for Flippers to make the reveal that Boingo was the culprit?